-The US Department of Transportation regulates pipeline safety, construction, inspection, capacity expansion, and maintenance for all liquid petroleum pipelines through the Pipeline and Hazardous Materials Safety Administration (PHMSA).
-PHMSA is responsible for protecting the public and the environment by ensuring the safe and secure movement of hazardous materials (e.g., crude oil) to consumers by pipeline.
-PHMSA sets regulations that address safety in the design, construction, testing, operation, maintenance, and emergency response preparedness for crude oil pipelines and related facilities.
+The U.S. Department of Transportation regulates pipeline safety, construction, inspection, capacity expansion, and maintenance through the Pipeline and Hazardous Materials Safety Administration (PHMSA).
+PHMSA is responsible for ensuring the safe and secure transport of hazardous materials, such as crude oil, to consumers by pipeline.
+PHMSA sets regulations that address safety in the design, construction, testing, operation, maintenance, and emergency response preparedness for petroleum pipelines and related facilities.

-Pipeline construction projects often involve federal permits from the US Army Corps of Engineers (USACE) for impacts to waters of the United States, which are separate from the Department of Natural Resources process.
+Pipeline construction projects often involve federal permits from the U.S. Army Corps of Engineers (USACE) for impacts to Waters of the United States.
+This is separate from the DNR permitting process.

 Line 5 Relocation Project

 Proposed Line 5 Relocation Project

 The existing Line 5 pipeline runs from Superior to the upper peninsula of Michigan through the Straits of Mackinac and lower peninsula of Michigan to Canada.
 Line 5 crosses through approximately 12 miles of the Bad River Reservation of the Bad River Band of Lake Superior Chippewa.
 Enbridge is proposing a reroute of Line 5 around the Bad River Reservation.